AdobeDocs/marketo.en/help/marketo/product-docs/adobe-experience-cloud-integrations/experience-cloud-interface-overview.md

 ## FAQ {#faq}

-**I can't log in to [!DNL Marketo Engage] through the Unified Shell.
+**I can't log in to [!DNL Marketo Engage] through the the Experience Cloud Interface.
 What might the issue be?**

 If you can log in to Adobe Experience Cloud, but then see "Failed to load page" error, the issue could be on the [!DNL Marketo Engage] side.
 Please contact [Marketo Support](https://nation.marketo.com/t5/support/ct-p/Support) for assistance.

 **Where did User History, Global Search, Marketo Notifications, and the Task Tray go?**

-These features have moved from the top nav to a new bar on the left hand side in Unified Shell.
+These features have moved from the top nav to a new bar on the left hand side in the Experience Cloud Interface.

    ![](assets/unified-shell-overview-6.png)